-As of March 31, 2022, the assets and liabilities owned by Mitsubishi Corp.-UBS Realty Inc. (MC-UBSR), a consolidated subsidiary in the Urban Development segment, were classified as a disposal group held for sale.
-On April 28, 2022, all the shares in MC-UBSR owned by the Company (51% of all outstanding stock) were sold to 76KK, an indirect subsidiary of KKR & CO.
-INC.

-With this sale of shares, the Company has lost control of MC-UBSR.
-Therefore, the Company recorded ¥112,018 million (\$836 million) in gains on sales following loss of control and ¥27,940 million (\$209 million) in related income tax expenses under "Gains (losses) on investments" and "Income taxes" in the consolidated statement of income, respectively.
-In addition, the Company recorded ¥115,652 million (\$863 million) in consideration received in cash as "Proceeds from disposal of businesses-net of cash divested" in the consolidated statement of cash flows.
+During the year ended March 31, 2023, the Company sold all the shares (51% of all outstanding stock) in Mitsubishi Corp.-UBS Realty Inc. (MC-UBSR), a consolidated subsidiary in the Urban Development segment, to 76KK, an indirect subsidiary of KKR & CO.
+INC. With this sale of shares, the Company has lost control of MC-UBSR.
+Therefore, the Company recorded ¥112,018 million in gains on sales following loss of control and ¥27,940 million in related income tax expenses under "Gains (losses) on investments" and "Income taxes" in the consolidated statement of income, respectively.
+In addition, the Company recorded ¥115,652 million in consideration received in cash as "Proceeds from disposal of businesses-net of cash divested" in the consolidated statement of cash flows.